MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

                                     --scopes /subscriptions/{subscription-id}/resourceGroups/{resource-group} \
                                     --json-auth
     ```
    The parameter `--json-auth` outputs the result dictionary accepted by the login action, accessible in Azure CLI versions >= 2.51.0.
-Versions prior to this use `--sdk-auth` with a deprecation warning.
+Earlier versions use `--sdk-auth` with a deprecation warning.
 1. Copy the JSON object for your service principal.

     ```json